badgeteam/website/content/en/docs/Badges/MCH2022/software-development/api/pax_graphics/_index.md

 )
 ```

-The `EMBED_FILES` directive causes the file's data to be added to the .rodata
+The `EMBED_FILES` directive causes the file's data to be included mostly as if it were a source file.
-section in flash.
-The data can be refenced vis symbol names as follows:
+You reference the files like so:

 ```c
 //...